DeepRoboticsLab/robotserver_sdk/README.en.md

 If you encounter any problems during use, or have any suggestions and feedback, please contact us through the following ways:

 - Submit a GitHub Issue
+- Contact Technical Support
+    - For mainland China users, please contact technical support for help
-- Send an email to support@deeprobotics.cn
+    - Overseas users can send email to zhangminjie@deeprobotics.cn for help

 ## License